otrv4/otrv4/otrv4.md

    (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
-4. Profile Signature: The secret key value (`r`) of the Ed448 long term public key and a flag `F` (set to zero) are used to create signatures of the entire profile excluding the signature itself.
+4. Profile Signature: The secret key value (`r`) of the Ed448 long term public key and a flag `F` (set to zero, as defined on [RFC]8032) are used to create signatures of the entire profile excluding the signature itself.
 The size of the signature is 114 bytes.
 5. Transition Signature (optional): A signature of the profile excluding Profile Signatures and the user's OTRv3 DSA key.
 The Transition Signature enables contacts that trust user's version 3 DSA key to trust the user's profile in